ALCOR-Thesis-and-Projects/.github/profile/WELCOME.md

 ## 📬 Support & Contacts

-For technical questions about repository setup or lab resources, consult the [How-To guide](https://sites.google.com/diag.uniroma1.it/how-to-alcor/eng?authuser=0).

-For academic guidance, reach out to your assigned supervisor.
+For technical questions about repository setup, lab resources or academic guidance, reach out to your [supervisor](schiavella@diag.uniroma1.it).

 ---

 *Happy researching! 🚀*